Getting Started¶

 popd

-If you are a High Performance Cluster (HPC) user you are likely using the Environment Modules package for the dynamic modification of the user's environment via modulefiles and therefore you may need to hint CMake the PATH to NetCDF (see below how).
+Information for developers: if you are a High Performance Cluster (HPC) user you are likely using the Environment Modules package for the dynamic modification of the user's environment via modulefiles and therefore you may need to hint CMake the PATH to netCDF (see below how).

 Here we show how to compile uDALES using the HPC at ICL as an example, therefore please note that the specific names/versions installed on your system may be different.